-In Vivaldi, you can decide how you’d like to open, close and reopen recently closed Tabs.
+In Vivaldi, you can decide how you’d like to open, close and how to reopen recently closed Tabs.
 This article lists the options available to you.

 There are several ways to open a new Tab:

-- Click New Tab [+] button at the end of the Tab Bar;
+- Click the New Tab button on the Tab Bar;

-- Go to menu > File and select New Tab;
+- Go to Vivaldi menu > File > New Tab;

 - Perform the New Tab Mouse Gesture: Right-click + Swipe down.